standing-o/Combined_Dataset_for_Speech_Emotion_Recognition/README.md

 ### 7) [Emotional Voice Conversion: Theory, Databases and ESD](https://hltsingapore.github.io/ESD/download.html)
 > Citation: Kun Zhou, Berrak Sisman, Rui Liu and Haizhou Li, "Seen and unseen emotional style transfer for voice conversion with a new emotional speech dataset" ICASSP 2021-2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)

-- 350 parallel utterances spoken by 10 native English and 10 native Mandarin speakers.
+- 350 parallel utterances were spoken by 10 native English and 10 native Mandarin speakers.
   - We only used English.
 - `Emotion` 5 Classes: Neutral, Happy, Angry, Sad and Surprise